 Drugstore Double Cleanse

-Pond’s Cold Cream Facial Cleansing Balm Makeup Remover instantly melts on your skin and makes quick work of eye makeup, leaving your skin moisturized and preps your skin for the next cleanse.
+Pond’s Cold Cream Facial Cleansing Balm Makeup Remover instantly melts on your skin and makes quick work of eye makeup, leaving your skin moisturized and prepped for the next cleanse.
 It contains mineral oil, which may be an issue for some, but that won’t stop me from using this budget-friendly drugstore cleansing balm that is the perfect step one of a double cleanse.

-Doing a second cleanse gets rid of any residual makeup, sunscreen, or dirt so that your pores are completely clean and ready for the anti-aging treatments that will be applied in the rest of your skincare routine.
+Doing a second cleanse removes any residual makeup, sunscreen, or dirt so that your pores are completely clean and ready for the anti-aging treatments that will be applied in the rest of your skincare routine.
 La Roche-Posay Toleriane Face Wash Cleanser is a silky cream cleanser.
 It maintains the skin’s protective barrier and pH while removing any residual makeup or impurities.
-I love the large size of the bottle (13.52 oz) and the pump makes dispensing easy.
+I love the large bottle size (13.52 oz), and the pump makes dispensing easy.
 This is a gentle non-irritating cleanser.

 Drugstore Anti-Aging Acid Toner

 Acid toners add an anti-aging element to the more basic toning step of your skincare routine.
-This can be accomplished with a glycolic acid toner.
+You can accomplish this with a glycolic acid toner.
 Glycolic acid is an alpha hydroxy acid (AHA) that exfoliates dead skin cells and can improve the texture and clarity of your skin.
 Please note that glycolic acid is a smaller molecule than other AHAs such as lactic acid.
 As a result, products containing glycolic acid may irritate those with sensitive skin.